2013 Endowment Management Forum

 Evanston Capital Management, LLC

-SHOW FULL BIO » Don Fehrs joined hedge fund-of-funds firm Evanston Capital in May 2006 and is Principal - Risk management and Research.
+SHOW FULL BIO » Don Fehrs joined investment firm Evanston Capital in May 2006 and is Principal - Risk Management and Research.
 Prior to this, he was the Chief Investment Officer at Cornell University, where he managed the University’s investment assets, consisting of the endowment and other funds totaling in excess of $4 billion.
 Before joining Cornell in 1999, Don was at the University of Notre Dame, first as a member of the finance faculty and later as a Senior Investment Director.
 He started his career in the auditing and treasury divisions of Prudential Insurance, and has a bachelor’s degree in economics from Cornell, an MBA from Mercer University, and a Ph.D. in finance from Florida State University.
+In 2014 he received the Rodney H. Adams Award from NACUBO for contributions in the field of college and university endowment and investment management.

 Vice President Finance & Treasurer